Thread Agave (Agave filifera) Care Indoors, Propagation, Problems and Solutions

 Thread Agave grows best in bright light with 6-8 hours of direct sunshine.
 A bright sunny window with as much sun as possible is ideal.

-Where the natural lighting is not sufficient, you may grow Agave filifera under a grow light.
-Check out these full spectrum grow lights on Amazon.
+Where the natural lighting is not sufficient, you may grow Agave filifera under a full spectrum grow light to prevent stunted growth and yellowing.

 Regularly rotate the pot to ensure that the plant receives enough light on all sides for uniform growth.

-Thread-leaf Agave is one of the sun-loving plants and will thrive under direct sunlight but it needs to be acclimated gradually by exposing it to brighter light each day over a period of 2 weeks to avoid scorching.
+Thread-leaf Agave is one of the sun-loving plants and will thrive under direct sunlight.
+However, it needs to be acclimated gradually by exposing it to brighter light each day over a period of 2 weeks to avoid scorching.

 Temperature and Humidity